 3. (1) Model PPT 12-24-7V Linear Current Booster not for use with battery.

 Controller for no battery system

-FLOJET pumps used in the Submersibles feature industrial grade head/motor units with the following specifications:
+FLOJET pumps feature industrial grade head/motor units with the following specifications:

-Performance: Typically 1 to 2 GPM depending on lift height (head) and operating voltage.
+PERFORMANCE: Typically 1 to 2 GPM depending on lift height (head) and operating voltage.
 Maximum head is rated at 230 feet.
 All models, the 12 Volt DC, the 24 Volt DC, and the 115 Volt AC/DC, have the same performance characteristics and GPM delivery rates.

 This is a Lift/Amps/Flow Chart for the Flojet pump model used in the 24 Volt Submersible Pumps.
 For 12 Volt Pumps, the lift and GPM Flow is the same but the amperage rating is double.

 PREFACE: This document is intended as a general guide to understanding the installation and operation of the Submersible/Flojet Pump Unit.
 It does not contain complete information regarding safe and proper plumbing and electrical practice as well as information regarding the differing conditions of specific installations.
 If in doubt, proceed with caution and/or seek professional assistance.